Henry-Lee-real/DiTFuse/README.md

 This script demonstrates how to run DiTFuse in different modes (single, batch, and multi-prompt).

+The inference stage requires approximately 12 GB of GPU memory and can be efficiently executed on widely available high-performance GPUs, such as NVIDIA RTX 3090, V100, and RTX 4090.

 ### Training
 Training follows the same procedure as OmniGen.